Bright Sparks family talks

 When are the talks and what are they about?

-The series runs from Sunday 30th June to Saturday 20th July with three separate events.
+The two talks take place on Sunday 7th and Saturday 20th July.
 Each session includes a 1-hour talk beginning at 1pm, with free themed drop-in activities before and after, from 12-1pm and 2-3pm.
 Talks are also free for concessions.

 Further details about each event and ticket booking details, can be found below.